DevDegree/eng-intern-challenge/typescript/RATIONALE.md

 - What lengths of input can be expected?
 - Can there be consecutive capital or number prefixes in Braille input strings?
 - Can there be consecutive spaces in Braille input strings?
+- Can a capital or number prefix have no associated character? (i.e. trailing prefixes are allowed?)
 - Should consecutive spaces in Braille be translated accurately into English?
 Or condensed into a single space?

 ## Assumptions